getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/getting-started.md

 To build and run the Demo application on your localhost

-1. Open a shell terminal and change directory to the `django` project folder
+1. Open a shell terminal and change directory to the `backend-monitoring` project root folder

-2. Install Python3 if you haven't already by running the following:
+2. If you haven't installed Python3, do so by running the following:

    ```bash
     brew install python3
    ```

-3. Install virtualenv and virtualenvwrapper:
+3. Install `virtualenv` and `virtualenvwrapper`:

    ```bash
     pip3 install virtualenv virtualenvwrapper